tarsusi/learning-notes/Javascript/YDKJS/ydkjs.md

 - Transpiling --> transforming + compiling

 - document, console.log and alert is not provided by Js engine itself, theya re provided by the browser.

+- `Strict Mode` was added in **ES5**.
+It disallows the automatic/implicit global variable creation.

+- Engine will throw an `ReferenceError`, if it fails to find a RHS look-up or no global scoped variable during an LHS operation.

+- Engine will throw an `TypeError`, if it finds a value for RHS look-up but try to do something with it that is impossible, i.e. trying execute-function a nonfunction value, reference property of a **null** or **undefined** value.

+- Another reason block-scoping is useful relates to closure and garbage collection to reclaim memory.

+- Compilation phase and execution phase